tom-dev-1001/chess-tools/README.md

 ## Source Code
 This is a **commercial project**, and the source code is not publicly available.

-This repository exists to document the architecture, technical challenges, and problem-solving involved in building a full-featured chess analysis and training system.
+This repository exists to document the architecture, technical challenges, and problem-solving involved in building a full-featured chess analysis, rendering, and training system.